-Upon notice of loss or theft, the assigned student and/or their parent/guardian must immediately file an official police report with either Hall County Sheriff's Office or the police department within the jurisdiction of where the theft took place.
-Incidents of loss or theft occurring off campus must be reported to the police the day of the loss or theft occurs or when the loss or theft is first discovered.
-Copies of the police report must be given to the principal or designee the next day that school is in session.
-Students who fail to report the loss or theft are responsible for the full replacement cost of the device.
+Upon notice of loss or theft, the assigned student and/or their parent/guardian must immediately file an official police report.
+Incidents of loss or theft occurring off campus must be reported to the police the day that the loss or theft occurs or when the loss or theft is first discovered.
+Copies of the police report must be given to the media specialist or designee the next day that school is in session.
 Any loss or theft occurring on school grounds must be immediately reported to an administrator.